Missiologist to Join Department of Biblical Studies and Christian Ministries

 As a missiologist, Rev. Dr. Daniel S.H.
-Ahn—Gordon’s newest professor of biblical studies and Christian ministries—has trained missionaries and taught theology in more than six countries from East Asia to North Africa.
+Ahn—Gordon’s newest professor in the Biblical Studies and Christian Ministries Department—has trained missionaries and taught theology in more than six countries from East Asia to North Africa.
 After obtaining an M.Div. and M.A. from Fuller Theological Seminary and Ph.D. from the University of Edinburgh, Ahn has specialized in both global Christianity and inter-religious studies.
 While his education and global experiences have introduced him to vastly different cultures, traditions and styles of worship, he marvels at the one God at the center of it all.

-“I didn’t plan to study global Christianity,” says Ahn.
+“I didn’t plan to study global Christianity,” says Ahn, assistant professor of global Christianity and theology.
 “But as I followed God’s calling in different countries and cultures, I came to realize that God cannot be limited by any small box of human culture, because God is too global.
 God is too big.”

 It’s this same understanding he seeks to impart to his students at Gordon just a few months from now when he teaches his first class during the spring 2019 semester.

 By equipping Gordon students to embrace cultural differences within the Church, Ahn says, they will come to understand each other and God in a more unified way.
 It’s a practice that’s inherent in Gordon’s mission, he points out.

 “Gordon began as a mission training center for missionaries to the Congo, in Africa.
 Today, it is very unique that Gordon College is sending about 15 or 16 short-term mission trips every year.”